ktarbet/ktarbet.github.io/horse/valdez.md

  * if you horse is almost setup perfect don't fuss too much you may make it worse
  * pick your battles - it is ok to loose 1/2 point you can make up somewhere else
  * never hide behind your horse  (keep your eyes on the judge step away from the horse
+ * turn into the horse so the horse is moving away from you

 ## Equitation